slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 - I want a man that sees my demons.
 - My man needs to have good social skills.
 I don’t care how he gets them.
 - Women would break down crying if they understood how much more pure men are compared to them.
+- «I want to be wanted, but not needed.
+I should push for commitment.
+I want to feel I’m getting a great deal because he’s higher value than me.»
+A submissive wife can make a man richer than a career woman.
+A man would marry a poor woman if she’s loyal.
+A woman would marry a cheating man if he’s rich.
+If you wait for a man to get rich before taking him seriously, note: «Men don’t fall in love when they’re rich.»
 -->

 > *"A gentleman holds my hand.
 A man pulls my hair.
 A soulmate will do both."